Floor Spaan

-Floor Jolijn Spaan (born 10 May 2003) is a Dutch professional footballer who plays as a forward for Eredivisie club AZ.
-She has previously played for VV Alkmaar.
+Floor Jolijn Spaan (born 10 May 2003) is a Dutch former professional footballer who plays as a forward.
+She has previously played in the Eredivisie for VV Alkmaar and AZ.

 Early life

 Spaan was born in Broek in Waterland, where she grew up in a family full of football-geared individuals.
 Spaan herself began playing the sport at the age of 5, first joining SDOB before enjoying a brief spell with RKAV Volendam.
 She often played on boys teams and also participated in indoor soccer.
 Spaan then played for SV Kadoelen from 2018 to 2020, where she won a Dutch championship with the club.

 In May 2020, she moved to the Telstar reserve team.
 While Spaan had moved up the ranks of the Dutch football system as a midfielder, she played primarily as a striker with Telstar due to an overabundance of midfielders in the squad.
 Spaan initially had trouble adapted to the new position, but she soon adjusted well and scored 12 goals in her second season at Telstar.